-Property acquired through foreclosure or deed-in-lieu of foreclosure is classified as real estate owned and recognized at fair value on our consolidated balance sheet upon acquisition in accordance with ASC Topic 805, "Business Combinations" ("ASC 805").
+Property acquired through foreclosure or deed-in-lieu of foreclosure is classified as real estate owned and recognized at fair value on our consolidated balance sheet upon acquisition in accordance with ASC 805.
 We are required to record real estate owned, a nonfinancial asset, at fair value on a non-recurring basis in accordance with ASC 820.
 Under ASC 820, we may utilize the income, market or cost approach (or combination thereof) to determine the fair value of real estate owned.
 We deem the inputs used in these approaches to be significant unobservable inputs.
 Therefore, we classify the fair value of real estate owned within Level III of the fair value hierarchy.

-In March 2023, we acquired legal title of a hotel property in Atlanta, GA ("Atlanta Hotel") through a deed-in-lieu of foreclosure.
+On March 31, 2023, we acquired legal title of a hotel property in Atlanta, GA ("Atlanta Hotel") through a deed-in-lieu of foreclosure.
 At the time of acquisition, we determined the fair value of the net real estate assets to be \$75.0 million, using a combination of market and income approaches.
 We utilized a discount rate and capitalization rate of 10.5% and 9.5%, respectively.
-During the second quarter of 2023, the Atlanta Hotel's assets and liabilities were reclassified to held for sale and the fair value of the net real estate assets, less costs to sell, was in excess of our cost basis.
-During the first quarter of 2024, we determined that the sale to a third party from whom we received an unsolicited offer was no longer probable, and we are not actively marketing the property for sale.
-Therefore, the Atlanta Hotel no longer met the criteria for held for sale and was reclassified to real estate owned, held for investment.
-No impairments had been recorded as of December 31, 2024 or December 31, 2023.
+During the three months ended June 30, 2023, the Atlanta Hotel's assets and liabilities were reclassified to held for sale and the fair value of the net real estate assets, less costs to sell, was in excess of our cost basis.
+We carry the Atlanta Hotel's assets and liabilities at the lower of our cost basis and the fair value less costs to sell on our consolidated balance sheet.
+No impairments have been recorded as of December 31, 2023.

-In August 2022, we acquired legal title of a multifamily development property located in downtown Brooklyn, NY ("Brooklyn Multifamily Development") through a deed-in-lieu of foreclosure.
+On August 3, 2022, we acquired legal title of a multifamily development property located in downtown Brooklyn, NY ("Brooklyn Development") through a deed-in-lieu of foreclosure.
 We determined the fair value of the real estate assumed to be \$270.1 million, based on the market value of the land at the time of acquisition.
-No impairments had been recorded as of December 31, 2024 or December 31, 2023.
+No impairments had been recorded as of December 31, 2023 or December 31, 2022.

-On May 24, 2021, we acquired legal title to the D.C.
-Hotel through a deed-in-lieu of foreclosure.
+On May 24, 2021, we acquired legal title to a full-service luxury hotel in Washington D.C. ("D.C.
+Hotel") through a deed-in-lieu of foreclosure.
 We assumed the D.C.
 Hotel's assets and liabilities, including a \$110.0 million mortgage loan which we repaid at par.
 At the time of acquisition, we determined the fair value of the real estate assets to be \$154.3 million.
-No impairments had been recorded as of December 31, 2024 or December 31, 2023.
+No impairments have been recorded as of December 31, 2023 or December 31, 2022.

-Refer to "Note 5 - Real Estate Owned" for additional discussion.
+Refer to "Note 5 - Real Estate Owned" for additional discussions.